OperatingSystemsAtNTU/OS-21-Spring-at-NTU/mp2.md

 ### Bare `munmap` (10%)

 Find the VMA for the address range and unmap the specified pages.
 If `munmap` removes all pages of a previous `mmap`, it should decrement the reference count of the corresponding `struct file`.
-If an unmapped page has been modified and the file is mapped `MAP_SHARED`, write the page back to the file.
+If the page to be unmapped has been modified and the file is mapped `MAP_SHARED`, write the page back to the file.

-Ideally your implementation would only write back `MAP_SHARED` pages that the program actually modified.
+Ideally, your implementation would only write back `MAP_SHARED` pages that the program actually modified.
 The dirty bit (D) in the RISC-V PTE indicates whether a page has been written.
-However, `mp2test` does not check that non-dirty pages are not written back; thus you can get away with writing pages back without looking at D bits.
+However, TA will not check that non-dirty pages are not written back; thus you can get away with writing pages back without looking at D bits.

 #### Hint